coteditor/CotEditor/CONTRIBUTING.md

 - French
 - Spanish

-Though CotEditor is not yet localized in any bidirectional languages, the project is prepared for it.
-If you’re interested in localizing CotEditor to those languages, please let us know.
+Although CotEditor is not yet localized in any bidirectional languages, the project is prepared for it.
+If you're interested in localizing CotEditor to those languages, please let us know.

 #### Localization for the App Store